MICR-VUB/plate_reader_script/growth_kinetic/README.md

 # Analyse growth experiment

-This repository contains an R-based workflow for processing and visualising data from a simple growth experiment in a 96-well plate with supplementation of ligands of choice.
+This folder contains an R-based workflow for processing and visualising data from a simple growth experiment in a 96-well plate with supplementation of ligands of choice.

 ## Table of Contents